Recently updated on: October 31, 2023

 I love the provincial living.
-However, I’m not too fond of the tricycle fare.
-Drivers used to charge a minimum of P10 for the first two kilometers and another P1 per succeeding kilometer — pre-pandemic.
+However, I'm not fond of the local transportation system, especially the tricycles.
+Drivers used to charge a minimum of P10 for the first two kilometers and another P1 per succeeding kilometer -- pre-pandemic.

 As a result, I made riding the tricycle my last option and favored using my bike and walking more, which led to my frequent use of my two-kilometer rule.

 What is the Two-Kilometer Rule?

 The two-kilometer rule was initially a challenge between my sister and me when we were at Baguio during the 2019 Panagbenga Festival.

-There was a massive influx of tourists in the city resulting in heavy traffic.
-Realizing that it would be difficult for us to visit the tourist spots while commuting, we decided to walk.
+There was a massive influx of tourists in the city, resulting in heavy traffic.
+Realizing it would be difficult to visit the tourist spots while commuting, we decided to walk.

 But there's a catch.
 We need to walk as long as the destination is two kilometers away.
 If it exceeds two kilometers, we will ride a taxi or jeepney and endure the traffic.

-I can still remember the cool weather that day, which suited our plan.
-And based on my Swarm App, here’s our itinerary in the afternoon just after lunch.
+I still remember the cool weather that day, which suited our plan.
+And based on my Swarm App, here's our itinerary in the afternoon just after lunch.

-After dinner near Mine’s View Park, we rode a taxi back to the transient house we were staying since it was more than two kilometers away and we were already tired.
+After dinner near Mine's View Park, we rode a taxi back to the transient house we were staying in since it was more than two kilometers away, and we were already tired.

 How would I know if it's two kilometers?

 I live close to my work and the town center, so I have the advantage of mobility, and two kilometers is pretty close from my perspective.
 That's why, as long as the place I'll go is two kilometers away, walking is my most viable option.

 I usually use Google Maps to check where I am going, how far the place is, the best route to take, and how long it will take.
-If it happens to be just a little bit over two kilometers, I take it as an extra challenge to burn more calories.
+If it happens to be just over two kilometers, I take it as an extra challenge to burn more calories.

 What are the Advantages of the Two Kilometer Rule?